giovictor/chirp/readme.md

 ## Getting Started

-Start CMD and cd into your chosen directory or if you have XAMPP installed much better if in htdocs folder
+Start CMD and cd into your chosen directory or much better if you have XAMPP installed and it is in the htdocs folder

 Clone this repository in your machine